SasiGV/MLProject2020./README.md

 ### Local Virtual Environment
 Download and install the Anaconda distribution of Python from the link https://www.anaconda.com/products/individual.
 Most packages (Jupyter notebook, Pandas, matplotlib, NumPy, and Scikit-learn) come as part of that distribution.
 I used cmder console to to run commands and install the required files for the project files.
 I used the Python package management system (PIP) to install any additional packages, such as TensorFlow and Flask, as follows:

-Example to use PIP to install tensorflow:
+**Example to use PIP to install tensorflow:**

 Since I had issues with installing tensorflow on my environment I found the following steps from Internet.
- - Downgrade python version to any one the versions from 3.6 to 3.8.
-I have selected python 3.8.7 which helped me to install tensorflow 2.4.0
+ - Downgrade python version to any one the available versions from 3.6 to 3.8.
+I have selected python 3.8.7 which has helped me to install tensorflow 2.4.0
  - Use latest version of pip *python -m pip install --upgrade pip*
  - Install wheel: *pip install wheel*
  - Install TensorFlow: *pip install tensorflow*

 ### Virtual environment
 I have created a localhost virtual environment to run the server application.
-The following Windows command line pip and python commands can be used to create the Virtual environment called venv, install and save packages for venv, set the flask_app server and server mode, run the server, stop the server and finally deactivate venv.
+The following Windows command lines, pip and python commands can be used to create the Virtual environment called venv, install and save packages for venv, set the flask_app server and server mode, run the server, stop the server and finally deactivate venv.

 1. Set up a Python virtual environment (VE)  *python -m venv venv* The second venv is the name of the directory which is created to hold the VE configuration.